elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 **Note:** The App Search module will be symlinked from your host machine.
 So any change you will do will be replicated in your Magento instance.

-## Installing Magento:
+## Installing Magento

-To install your Magento instance, you have to login in the container and use:
+To install your Magento instance, login to the container and use:

 ```bash
 bin/magento setup:install